jalik/js-schema/README.md

 ## Handling validation errors

-Currently all errors thrown by the validation are instances of `SchemaError` with a `message` attribute in English.
+Currently, all errors thrown by the validation are instances of `SchemaError` with a `message` attribute in English.
 This may not be convenient for translation, however you can for now rely on the `reason` attribute of a `SchemaError` to detect the exact error and do whatever you want (like translating).

 **( ! ) Consider this as an experimental feature, as it is planned for a next version to return explicit error objects like `FieldMinLengthError` instead of the generic `SchemaError`.**